-Two of the biggest problems with installing sheet vinyl: cutting it precisely to fit around obstructions, and adhering it to the floor with glue.
+Two of the biggest problems with installing sheet vinyl are cutting it precisely to fit around obstructions and adhering it to the floor with glue.

 There is a way of installing sheet vinyl without glue, and it is called perimeter-install.
 The vinyl is laid on the floor, much like any other floating floor (laminate, for example), and only the edges are attached to the subfloor.

 No glue!
 Gluing down vinyl flooring is a sticky, smelly activity.
 On top of wrangling this heavy, unwieldy piece of vinyl, you have to deal with large quantities of glue.

 There is still some slippage if the sheet is not installed correctly.
 Also, perimeter installation involves stretching the sheet slightly.
 Stretched vinyl is more susceptible to tears and punctures.
 Finally, you need to use an awful lot of staples—every two inches—and this can get tedious.